 Many people slip and fall in parking lots.
 Unfortunately, ice and snow in parking lots are a fact of winter in Ohio.
 The general rule is that slipping and falling on natural ice and snow do not create a recoverable claim.

-However, one of the exceptions (according to some courts in Ohio) is when snow melts and refreezes when it is caused by an artificial sloping condition.
+However, one of the exceptions (according to some courts in Ohio) is when the snow melts and refreezes when it is caused by an artificial sloping condition.
 For example, in Stinson v.
 Cleveland Clinic Foundation, 37 Ohio App.3d 146 (Cuyahoga Ct.
 App.
-1987), the Court held that snow plowed onto a sloped hillside which thaws and refreezes created liability when a patient slipped on ice caused by the runoff.
-However, other courts have held that slipping and falling from runoff from a typical snowpile in the parking lot did not create liability.
+1987), the Court held that snow plowed onto a sloping hillside which thaws and refreezes created liability when a patient slipped on ice caused by the runoff.
+However, other courts have held that slipping and falling from runoff from a typical snow pile in the parking lot did not create liability.